LizaKoliechkina/test-task/README.md

-"# Recruitment task from Enigma Pattern"
+## Recruitment task for Enigma Pattern